-Students from countries requring a visa
+Students from countries requiring a visa

 Students from countries requiring visa have to apply for a student visa in their country of origin, or the country of their home institution, before entering Germany.

 You are not allowed to study in Germany on a tourist visa.
 Please note that a tourist visa cannot be converted into a student visa.

-Students who do not need a Visa
+Students who do not need a visa